-- each of our named executive officers; - · each of our directors; - · all our current executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of our common stock
+- each of our named executive officers; - each of our directors; - all our current executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of our common stock.

-For purposes of the table below, the percentage ownership calculations for beneficial ownership prior to this offering are based on 13,378,095 shares of our common stock outstanding as of September 30, 2013 after giving effect to the automatic conversion of all shares of our preferred stock to 13,148,450 shares of common stock.
-The table below assumes that there are 21,378,095 shares of our common stock outstanding immediately following the closing of this offering and assumes the automatic conversion upon the closing of this offering of all warrants to purchase shares of preferred stock into warrants to purchase shares of common stock.
+For purposes of the table below, the percentage ownership calculations for beneficial ownership prior to this offering are based on 22,416,434 shares of our common stock outstanding as of September 30, 2013 after giving effect to the automatic conversion of all shares of our preferred stock to 22,031,599 shares of common stock.
+The table below assumes that there are shares of our common stock outstanding immediately following the closing of this offering of all warrants to purchase shares of preferred stock into warrants to purchase shares of common stock.